puniverse/capsule-daemon/README.md

 ## Notes

+* `jsvc` with default settings (due to the default PID file location) and `procrun` in any case (for service installation, uninstallation and upgrade) require resp. `root` and administrative privileges.
-Launch, Java and service execution users must all be able to access the same Capsule's cache directory.
+* Launch, Java and service execution users must all be able to access the same Capsule's cache directory.
 You can set it to a commonly accessible location (for example in `/tmp/capsule`) through the `CAPSULE_CACHE_DIR` environment variable.

 ## License